pagkly/Zed/Investopedia3/Trust Definition.md

 ### Living or Testamentary

-A [living trust](https://www.investopedia.com/terms/l/living-trust.asp) – also called an [inter-vivos trust](https://www.investopedia.com/terms/i/intervivostrust.asp) – is a written document in which an individual's assets are provided as a trust for the individual's use and benefit during his lifetime.
+A [[living trust]](https://www.investopedia.com/terms/l/living-trust.asp) – also called an [[inter-vivos trust]](https://www.investopedia.com/terms/i/intervivostrust.asp) – is a written document in which an individual's assets are provided as a trust for the individual's use and benefit during his lifetime.
 These assets are transferred to his beneficiaries at the time of the individual's death.
 The individual has a successor trustee who is in charge of transferring the assets.

-A [testamentary trust](https://www.investopedia.com/terms/t/testamentarytrust.asp), also called a will trust, specifies how the assets of an individual are designated after the individual's death.
+A [[testamentary trust]](https://www.investopedia.com/terms/t/testamentarytrust.asp), also called a will trust, specifies how the assets of an individual are designated after the individual's death.

 ### Revocable or Irrevocable

-A [revocable trust](https://www.investopedia.com/terms/r/revocabletrust.asp) can be changed or terminated by the trustor during his lifetime.
-An [irrevocable trust](https://www.investopedia.com/terms/i/irrevocabletrust.asp), as the name implies, is one the trustor cannot change once it's established, or one that becomes irrevocable upon his death.
+A [[revocable trust]](https://www.investopedia.com/terms/r/revocabletrust.asp) can be changed or terminated by the trustor during his lifetime.
+An [[irrevocable trust]](https://www.investopedia.com/terms/i/irrevocabletrust.asp), as the name implies, is one the trustor cannot change once it's established, or one that becomes irrevocable upon his death.

 Living trusts can be revocable or irrevocable.
 Testamentary trusts can only be irrevocable.
 An irrevocable trust is usually more desirable.
-The fact that it is unalterable, containing assets that have been permanently moved out of the [trustor's](https://www.investopedia.com/terms/t/trustor.asp) possession, is what allows estate taxes to be minimized or avoided altogether.
+The fact that it is unalterable, containing assets that have been permanently moved out of the [[trustor's]](https://www.investopedia.com/terms/t/trustor.asp) possession, is what allows estate taxes to be minimized or avoided altogether.

 Image by Sabrina Jiang © Investopedia 2020